Elastic Path • 2024 • shipped

 The Problem

-The legacy UI didn't match how teams worked — and it was quietly costing revenue.
+The legacy UI didn't match how teams worked and was costing revenue.

 Uptick in unsolved support tickets